FREQUENTLY ASKED QUESTIONS

 I Registered for Greater & Greener 2019 Online, but Now I Want to Modify My Registration.
 How Can I Do That?

 When you initially registered, you received a confirmation email with your registration code.
 You will need this code to modify your registration.
-Please click on the "Register" button from our website and check the box "Already Registered?"
+Please click on the "Register" button from our website and click on the "Already Registered?" hyperlink towards the bottom.
 With your code, you can modify your registration.
-If you can’t find your code or the confirmation email, please email firstname.lastname@example.org, and we will resend the code to you.
+If you can’t find your code or the confirmation email, please email email@example.com and we will resend the code to you.
 You may modify your registration until online registration closes, however some fees are subject to a fee.

 Are Substitutions Allowed If I Can No Longer Attend?